forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 ## 6) Run Ansible to install and run Timemap and Datasheet

-Installing Timemap and Datasheet are no different from installing on a normal server except you pass `inventories/webservers_gcp.yml` as an inventory to dynamically lookup the cloud VM.
+Installing Timemap and Datasheet is no different from installing on a normal server except you pass `inventories/webservers_gcp.yml` as an inventory to dynamically lookup the cloud VM.
 The run commad is:

 ```
 ansible-playbook -i inventories/webservers_gcp.yml _master yml --ask-become-pass